alban-gerome/adobe-analytics/duckface.md

 If you track a submit button click, you are tracking an interaction with a page element.
 This will also generate a Javascript object in the global scope.
 If you jumped right to here and this is unclear, I suggest you read the paragraph above about the page view requests.

-The main difference here is that you might track many page element interactions.
+The main difference here is that you while you track one page view, you might track many page element interactions on that page.
 If we want to return the entire analytics footprint for a given page as a single JSON object, we need an array to group all the decoded interactions together.

 The challenge here is how can we find elements that result in an image request?
 What Javascript events will trigger a tracking request?
 Here, Duckface uses a brute-force method: it will scan all HTML elements in the body of the page and fire 3 Javascript events on each one of them: